Canny British property investors are following in the footsteps of US buyers and snapping up Panama property.

 With its natural beauty, bustling cities and fantastic beaches on both Pacific and Caribbean coasts, Panama has been one of the sensations of the US property investment market in recent years.
-So with the pound in a strong position against the dollar, what does property in Panama offerUK investors?
+So what does property in Panama offer British investors?

 Liam Bailey of David Stanley Redfern says: "The boom in Panama is still fairly young so it is difficult to predict capital appreciation figures, but I know that prices on plots of land recently tripled in a very short time, and the sudden, rapid expansion in the economy is triggering price rises on everything across the board, including building materials.
 Based on Panama's sudden popularity, low property prices and low living costs, the influx of American retirees buying property, and the fact that it is attracting global corporations like Hilton and Donald Trump to build sky-scraping hotel complexes, I would feel safe to put a figure of 15 to 20 per cent on capital appreciation in Panama."

 Dan Johnson of The Move Channel is less sure of blanket price rises, and says buyers should look hard to make sure they are choosing schemes that will hold their value.
 He points to high levels of development in and around Panama City, schemes that may struggle due to their reliance on US buyers who have been made cautious by the credit crunch.

 He singles out Panama City's Casco Viejo, or old town, as a good investment.
 "In the longer term, this will be a great part of town.
 It has colonial Spanish style, and the government is committed to regenerating it.
 It is a unique neighbourhood, and although you will pay a premium here it should hold its value well."

 Elsewhere in the city, Johnson tips suburbs such as Clayton and Allbrook, which were traditionally home to US service personnel and have a lower density of housing and more green space than much of the city.